The mixed problem for the Laplacian in Lipschitz domains: Introduction

 \section{Introduction}

 Over the past thirty years, there has been a great deal of interest in studying boundary value problems for the Laplacian in Lipschitz domains.
 A fundamental paper of Dahlberg \cite{BD:1977} treated the Dirichlet problem.
 Jerison and Kenig \cite{JK:1982c} treated the Neumann problem and provided a regularity result for the Dirichlet problem.
 Another boundary value problem of interest is the mixed problem or Zaremba's problem where we specify Dirichlet data on part of the boundary and Neumann data on the remainder of the boundary.
 To state this boundary value problem, we let $ \Omega$ be a bounded open set in $ \reals ^n$ and suppose that we have written $ \partial \Omega = D\cup N$ where $D$ is an open subset of the boundary and $ N =\partial \Omega \setminus D$.
-We consider the boundary value problem
+We consider the {\em $L^p$-mixed problem } by which we mean the boundary value problem

+Here, we are using $ \nontan {(\nabla u)}$ to denote the non-tangential maximal function of $\nabla u$ and the restriction to the boundary of $u$ and $\nabla u$ are defined using non-tangential limits.
+See section \ref{Definitions} for details.
+The normal derivative at the boundary $ \partial u /\partial \nu$ is defined as $ \nabla u \cdot \nu$ where $\nu $ is the outer unit normal defined a.e.~on the boundary.
+Our goals are to find conditions on $\Omega$, $N$ and $D$ which allow us to show that (\ref{MP}) has at most one solution and to find conditions on $ \Omega$, $N$, $D$, $f_N$ and $f_D$ which guarantee the existence of solutions.

-The study of the mixed problem in Lipschitz domains appears as problem 3.2.15 in Kenig's CBMS lecture notes \cite{CK:1994}.
-Recall that simple examples show that we cannot expect to find solutions with the gradient in $L^2$ of the boundary.
+The study of the mixed problem in Lipschitz domains is listed as an open problem in Kenig's CBMS lecture notes \cite[Problem 3.2.15]{CK:1994}.
+Recall that simple examples show that we cannot expect to find solutions whose gradient lies in $L^2$ of the boundary.
 For example, the function $ \Re \sqrt z$ on the upper half-plane has zero Neumann data on the positive real axis and zero Dirichlet data on the negative real axis but the gradient is not locally square integrable on the boundary of the upper half-space.
 This appears to present a technical problem as the standard technique for studying boundary value problems has been the Rellich identity which produces estimates in $L^2$.